C919 VMT

 Air Conditioning

-Pack flow control, zone temperature, pressurization, outflow valve, cabin altitude warning
+Pack flow control, zone temperature, pressurisation, outflow valve, cabin altitude warning

 ATA 22